jimu-gh/Kashi/README.md

 As Gordon Ramsay would say, **DONE**.
 You should see Kashi appear as a new widget.

+Enjoy never forgetting the lyrics again!

 ## Planned Features
-- Scrolling lyrics (In progress)
+- Scrolling lyrics (in progress)
-- Browser/web-player support: Youtube, Soundcloud, etc.
+- Browser support: Youtube, Soundcloud, etc.
 - Support for non-English languages.